Time for something a little different: our first Persona Marathon entry!

 While we’re talking about saving, I want to complain about the fact that P1 on the PSP doesn’t remember your current save slot!
 I haven’t seen this kind of sloppy behaviour from a game since FFLII, which I’ll remind you is on the Game Boy.
 I’m sure this is in other PSP games as well, and shame on all of them.
 Naturally, I ended up saving over another, unrelated file before our playthrough was done, which is all you can honestly expect from a system like that!

 Once you step out the door, you’ll find yourself in the hall and in Megami Tensei’s traditional first-person view.
-The MegaTen series evolved out of dedicated dungeon crawler games in the vein of Wizardry, and many of its successors keep the system going into the present day, Persona 1 being one of several such examples from the 90s.
+The MegaTen series evolved out of dedicated dungeon crawler games in the vein of Wizardry, and many of its successors keep the system going into the present day, and Persona 1 was one of them.
 Unlike many of those Wizardry-inspired games, Persona includes an automap, which is very helpful, though it seems to undermine the point of the game’s mazes.
-In fact, Kyle and I were so baffled at how often Persona ruined its mazes by showing us the dead-ends that we had to check videos of the original just to be sure the size of the automap hadn’t been changed!
+In fact, Kyle and I were so baffled at how often Persona ruined its mazes by showing us the dead-ends, that at one point went looking for videos of the original just to be sure the size of the automap hadn’t been changed!

-Thankfully, we were now in the era where the developers could make the square labyrinth walls look like actual places like schools, and not grid-paper dungeons from the golden age of D&D. (One of these days I’m going to have to have a discussion with the level designer of SMT1 about the integral differences between the attractive 20th century Shinjuku Subnade, a brightly-lit underground shopping mall full of businesses and a location supposedly within SMT1, and the beautiful 6th century Basilica Cistern, a literal underground dungeon full of pillars.)
+Thankfully, we were now in the era where the developers could make the square labyrinth walls look like actual places like schools, and not grid-paper dungeons from the golden age of D&D. One of these days I’m going to have to have a discussion with the level designer of SMT1 about the integral differences between the attractive 20th century Shinjuku Subnade, a brightly-lit underground shopping mall full of businesses and a location supposedly visited in SMT1, and the beautiful 6th century Basilica Cistern, a literal underground dungeon full of pillars, which appears to have been put in its place.

 When you enter rooms in P1, the game skips to an isometric perspective.
 These scenes are a little tough to control on a D-Pad, with up, down, left and right moving you on diagonals instead of relative to the camera.
 Atlus at least gave you the option to rotate the controls so that “up” could mean moving either up-left or up-right, but that’s it.
-If you’d prefer some other control style (like, say, diagonals actually representing diagonals, or a Super Mario RPG-style relative to the camera, eight-directional movement), well, too bad, so it’s good that you never have to do anything urgent in the isometric rooms.
+If you’d prefer some other control style (like, say, eight-directional movement relative to the camera), well, too bad, so it’s good that you never have to do anything urgent in the isometric rooms.
 Generally speaking, the entire isometric feature seems poorly implemented and unfinished.
 To rub that in, consider the fact that there’s barely anything to do in these segments.
 You can’t investigate anything the various rooms that isn’t a character or chest, and sometimes this missing feature is very obvious: you often see your fellow party-members checking out something in the environment but can’t do so yourself!
 Generally speaking, all the game’s rooms are just background drawings of no particular consequence and if you ask me, it takes away from the game a huge deal.

 The school was absolutely packed with students and staff, many of them given names and portraits.
 However, many of them aren’t important in the main storyline: rather, they’re important to the storyline that was removed from Revelations, known as “The Snow Queen Quest.”
 Since Kyle and I (like many others) did the Snow Queen Quest on a second play-through, we’ll skip the interminable introductions and move on with the game we’re currently playing: “The SEBEC Route.”
 SEBEC was the name of a local, big-name corporation that seemed to have a lot of students bothered, though they rarely explained why.
 At the same time, other students didn’t seem much harm in the place.
 It would be up to Kyle and I to make up our own minds as we went into the storyline that bore the company’s name.

 A problem with wandering the halls at this point in the game is that almost every conversation with your current party-members includes at least one of them telling you to go on to the hospital.
 I understand the need to remind the player what they were doing, but I generally want that sort of thing on request.
+Since your friends are often talking about other things, this doesn’t qualify.
 As it stands, your trio of so-called friends essentially nag you every step of the way and eventually start to get angry at you for ignoring them!
 What an awful implementation of what should have been a good idea!

 After a while, it was time to head out of the school.
 This is rather easy to do by accident early on, considering the exit is very near the school’s front doors.
 Oh, true, an exit icon is marked there on the minimap, but the player doesn’t yet know what that symbol means unless they’ve been in the manual.
 Thankfully you can return to the school if you happen to stumble out, like so many have before you.